ono/resque-cleaner/README.markdown

     > cleaner.requeue {|j| j["payload"]["args"].size > 0}

 The job hash is extended with a module which defines some useful methods.
-You can use it in the blcok.
+You can use it in the block.

-e.g. Retry only jobs entried within a day:
+e.g. Retry only jobs entered within a day:

     > cleaner.requeue {|j| j.after?(1.day.ago)}

-e.g. Retry EmailJob entried with arguments within 3 days:
+e.g. Retry EmailJob entered with arguments within 3 days:

     > cleaner.requeue {|j| j.after?(3.days.ago) && j.klass?(EmailJob) && j["payload"]["args"].size>0}